 Mother of the Spring, Her branches’ cradle slipping, Buds, yawning open, welcome by an aging man.
-He greets fondly with memories of when her bows were arms that held him as a younger man.
-Together, they would marvel at the of Springtime.
+He greets them fondly with memories of when her bows were that held him as younger man.
+Together, they would marvel at the birth of Springtime.

-In summer they would dream Of being three and smile, imagining how round, the apples on the ground.
+In they would dream Of being three and smile, imagining how round, as the apples on the ground.

-But winter came too soon before their seed could bloom.
-She wilted from the chill.
-And all cold and still.
+But winter came too soon before their seed could She wilted from the chill.
+And all felt cold and still.

-As opened the after, as she fell He prayed heaven would be waiting to meet her.
-He kisses her cold goodbye, But he couldn’t surrender the hope of staying solace So in her fallen hands he placed a seed from their favorite tree and he laid her to rest ‘neath the blanket of white ‘til they’d meet again in the
+As he opened the after, as she fell He prayed heaven would be waiting to meet her.
+He kisses her cold cheek goodbye, But he couldn’t the hope of staying solace So in her fallen hands he placed a seed from their favorite tree and he laid her to rest ‘neath the blanket of white ‘til meet again in the springtime.

 Now he stands beneath the apple blossoms, Every year where they used to go walking.
 Walking: